 The pressuriser's (PZR) role is to maintain the pressure of the coolant circuit inside prescribed limits.
 The water in the lower part has electrical immersion heaters to trim its temperature and a spray system at the top to condense steam.

 The coolant removes 4,500 MWth from the core with a total flow of 113,360 m^3/h driven by 4 pumps of 9,000 kW each, totalling 3.6 MW of drive power.
 There are 63,865 fuel rods in cans with, in between them, 2,136 neutron absorbent control rods plus temperature and level gauges and an aeroball system for neutron flux measurement in the core.
 This leaves just small interstices for the flow up through the 4.2m of core height.

 The nuclear fuel core provides up to 4,500 MWth, which is an intensive amount of heat in what is a relatively small space.
 This means that when a PWR is operational the coolant flow through the RV, the pipework, the pumps and the steam generators has to be maintained absolutely or the fuel and its enclosing cans will rise in temperature and the core will melt.

-Control rods contain boron able to absorb neutrons so that the nuclear fission taking place in the core can be reduced by inserting the rods, increased by removing them slightly or stopped completely by fully inserting them.
+Control rods contain boron able to absorb neutrons so that the nuclear fission taking place in the core can be reduced by inserting the rods, increased by removing them slightly or stopped almost completely by fully inserting them.